tiprankstipranks

 Title to our properties may be subject to other claims that could affect our property rights and claims.

 There are risks that title to our properties may be challenged or impugned.
 Our Elk Creek Project is located in Nebraska and may be subject to prior unrecorded agreements or transfers or native land claims, and title may be affected by undetected defects.
-Our current leases give us an option to purchase the property in order to construct the Elk Creek Project, but the rights of the current owners to sell the property subject to these options may be subject to prior unrecorded or unknown claims to title.
-We have investigated our rights to explore and exploit the Elk Creek Project resource and, to the best of our knowledge, our rights in relation to lands covering the Elk Creek Project resource are in good standing.
+Our current land and/or mineral rights lease agreements between ECRC and individual landowners give us an option to purchase additional property ("OTP"), which, along with the property we already own, will allow us to construct the Elk Creek Project once sufficient project financing is obtained.
+The rights of the current owners to sell the property subject to these options may be subject to prior unrecorded or unknown claims to title.
+Further, our current OTP agreements, some of which are important for our planned operations, are of fixed duration and expire between December 2024 and May 2040, and we may incur additional cost and delays in securing renewals of such OTPs.
+We have investigated our rights to explore and exploit the Elk Creek Project resource/reserve and, to the best of our knowledge, our rights in relation to lands covering the Elk Creek Project resource/reserve are in good standing.
 However, there may be valid challenges to the title of our properties that, if successful, could impair development and/or operations.
-Further, our current land agreements are of fixed duration, and expire between January 2021 and May 2040.

 Our properties and operations may be subject to litigation or other claims.